-Crisis laws are sensitive because they affect citizens’ fundamental freedoms and rights.
+Crisis laws are a sensitive issue because they affect citizens’ fundamental freedoms and rights—the freedom of movement in Sweden being guaranteed by constitutional law.
 “The government will continue to make all the necessary decisions to reduce the spread of infection,” said Prime Minister Stefan Löfven at a press conference on November 19.
 Clearly, the government has not been able to get the public to voluntarily limit themselves to staying at home.
 They are also still squabbling about whether or whether not face masks are effective protection against the virus (they are) which is going to waste more time, in turn straining more resources, putting more pressure on an already exhausted health care workforce.

 However, the rise in infections has prompted the country to take more forceful action in recent weeks.
 The country has moved to ban the sale of alcohol in pubs and bars after 22.00 and Tegnell told Swedes this week that the government may be forced to impose travel restrictions across the country “just before Christmas”.
 The Swedish experiment may be over, but the pandemic is not.
 Only time will tell if what was not done was made right by what was.
 At the time of writing, much seems very wrong and much will need to be answered for.

 Anders Tegnell in 2020 (11 av 15), by Frankie Fouganthin, CC BY-SA 4.0